-- 6.8 Effective July 1, 2019, eligible bargaining unit employees shall receive an annual service increment of 3.5 percent as described in this Article. - Service increments that eligible bargaining unit employees were scheduled to receive in FY 2011, but which the County Council elected not to fund for FY 2011, shall be granted and phased In over three years, with the first phase of the 3.5 percent occurring as a 1 percent increase effective during the first full pay period following January 1, 2020.
-The second phase of 1.25 percent shall be granted during the first full pay period after July 1, 2020, and the third phase of 1.25 percent shall be granted during the first full pay period after July 1, 2021.
-The FY 2012 and FY 2013 increment that eligible bargaining unit members would have received in FY 2012 and FY 2013 will not be paid in FY 2020 or 2021.
+- 6.8 Effective the first full pay following July 1, 2021, eligible bargaining unit employees shall receive an annual service increment of 3.5 percent as described in this Article. - Service increments that eligible bargaining unit employees were scheduled to receive in FY 2011, but which the County Council elected not to fund for FY 2011, shall be granted and phased In over three years, with the first phase of the 3.5 percent occurring as a 1 percent increase effective during the first full pay period following January 1, 2020.
+The second phase of 1.25 percent shall be granted during the first full pay period after July 1, 2021, and the third phase of 1.25 percent shall be granted during the first full pay period after July 1, 2022.
+The FY 2012 and FY 2013 increment that eligible bargaining unit members would have received in FY 2012 and FY 2013 will not be paid in FY 2022 or FY 2023.
 Continued deferment of these increments does not prohibit the parties from discussing alternate resolutions in future collective bargaining negotiations.